 Our goal is to resolve your problem completely so that you don't require continual follow-up or maintenance care.
 There are some patients who do require follow-up care or re-assessment on a periodic basis, and your therapist can discuss this with you during treatment or discharge.
 It is important to continue performing your home exercise program after discharge to maintain your progress on your own.

 What if I need to return to physical therapy?

 If you were discharged recently and feel you need to return, you may need to schedule a progress evaluation depending on the length of time since your last visit.
 In some cases, particularly if it has been several months or more since your last treatment, you might need an updated referral from your physician and an in-depth evaluation in our office.
 If you wish to return for treatment, please call our office for guidance and we will inform you of anything we might need.

 The physical therapist will communicate with your physician by written report.
 The report will outline the issues the therapist found during the evaluation, and the physical therapy procedures the therapist will use to help these issues.
 The physical therapist will continue to update your physician with written reports each time they re-evaluate you, and each time you have a doctor’s appointment scheduled.
 Your therapist may contact your doctor by phone to discuss any special concerns.
 Your doctor is also welcome to contact your therapist with any concerns they wish to discuss.

 What should I wear?

 Wear comfortable clothing to physical therapy.
-If you are presenting with a problem involving your neck, upper back or shoulders, you may wear a tank top, or the therapist can provide you with a gown as needed to expose these areas for treatment.
+If you are coming for a problem involving your neck, upper back, or shoulders, you may wear a tank top, or the therapist can provide you with a gown as needed to expose these areas for treatment.
 If you are coming for a leg or low back problem, you may wear shorts or bring some to change into.
 We also provide shorts and t-shirts for patients to borrow if needed.